joseph-jeshurun/fb_birthday_wisher/README.md

-# fb_birthday_wisher
+# fb_birthday_wisher (For Ubuntu Desktop)
-Automate the task of sending wishes to your friends using this python script
+Automate the task of sending wishes to your friends using this python script.

+Required Packages :

+1) Selenium Driver for Python
+2) Selenium WebDriver for Chrome
+3) Chrome Web Browser